thismax/JavaScript_practice/README.md

 sumDigits
 ---------------------
 Takes an integer and returns the sum of its digits.
-If the integer is negative, the leading digit is assumed to be negative for purposes of summation.
+If the input is negative, the leading digit is assumed to be negative for purposes of summation.

 ```javascript
 sumDigits(-182374) //=> 23 (-1+8+2+3+7+4=23)